jaszhou/nos-local/FAQ.md

 These are common issues encountered when starting to develop DApp with nOS.
 Hopefully it can help new developer to get started quickly.

+Note:  if the command is not environment specific, you may run it from Windows/MacOS/Linux.

 Questions/Answers:

 1. How do I access neoscan for privatenet?